Kaimerata Concerts

 French born pianist, Catherine Ordronneau enjoys a diverse musical life, sharing her time between teaching and performing.
 She is equally at ease performing concertos with orchestra as in solo recitals, having a preference of being able to share the stage with her favourite colleagues.
 She has been a professor of piano and chamber music in the Conservatorio Superior del Liceu in Barcelona since 2008 and Kai's partner in life and chamber music since over 25 years.
 She is co-founder of Kaimerata Concerts and continues to extensively tour North America, Europe, and China.

-Beth Root Sandvoss
+Beth Root Sandvoss, cello

 Cellist Beth Root Sandvoss has a notably varied career as a recitalist, chamber musician and pedagogue.
 Beth is a founding member of the Land’s End Ensemble and a member of the UCalgary String Quartet.
 Beth has recorded twelve commercial CDs and has premiered more than 125 new works for solo cello, cello/piano and chamber ensemble.
 Beth has the great pleasure and privilege to perform on an award- winning cello made by her husband, Luthier, Christopher Sandvoss.